danielendeg/nugetpackageupdate/specs/De%2DIdentification/PaaS-integration-with-Anonymization-Module/Anonymized-Data-Collection-Management.md

     - Con: Customer can not get predictable performance on any specific container.
     - Con: Customer can have a maximum of 25 containers in a shared throughput database.
 After the first 25 containers, you can add more containers to the database only if they are provisioned with dedicated throughput, which is separate from the shared throughput of the database.

-### 2. When do we validate the anonymized configuration?
-When a provision request comes, we should validate the anonymization configuration before saving it into anonymized view store.
-- If it's valid, `202 Accepted` should be returned.
-- If it's invalid, `400 Bad Request` should be returned.

-### 3. Bulk Import support for migrating anonymized data to new collections
+### 2. Bulk Import support for migrating anonymized data to new collections
 We can only import resource to cosmos db one by one for now.
 A bulk import function would be a big improvement for anonymized view provisioning process.
 Should we implement a bulk import function by ourselves or leverage any possible work from FHIR  OSS?

 ## Performance